 The UAE is strategically located at the centre of international trade.
 Its geographical location and infrastructure make the country an ideal supply and re-distribution gateway.
 One-third of the world's population lives within a four-hour flight, and two-thirds within eight hours of flight time.
 It offers huge growth potential for Singapore logistics companies.

-Tourism is a central pillar of UAE’s economic growth and diversification plan.
+Tourism is a central pillar of the UAE’s economic growth and diversification plan.
 There are opportunities for Singapore companies in food and beverage, retail, hospitality and event management to benefit from the UAE’s booming tourism industry.

 Sharjah is another UAE emirate offering opportunities in the tourism and hospitality sector.
 Unesco declared it the Cultural Capital of the Arab World in 1998, and reaffirmed this recognition in 2014, when it became the Capital of Islamic Culture.